 Phase III - Exterior restoration of this Frank Lloyd Wright estate, built in 1928.
 All additions and modifications after 1929, defined as the year of significance, were removed.
 This included re-supporting all structures on cantilevered balconies, salvaging and restoring steel windows and doors, restoration of stained cedar shingle roofs, and any other exterior finishes.
 Advanced smoke detection and fire suppression systems were installed on the interior and were sensitive in minimizing any visual interruption.
 A hot water heating system was planned to allow a phased removal of forced air system added as a modern alternation after 1929.
 A new rubber floor was installed in the sun porch area of the main house.

-Phase VI - Complete interior restoration of main house.
+Phase VII - Complete interior restoration of Isabelle R. Martin and Foster house.